sanity-io/sanity-plugin-media/README.md

 #### Built for large datasets and collaborative editing in mind

-- Virtualized grid + tabular views for super speedy browsing, even with thousands of assets
+- Virtualized grid + tabular views for super speedy browsing, even with thousands of assets and tags
 - Utilises Sanity's [real time updates](https://www.sanity.io/docs/realtime-updates) for live changes from other studio members

-#### Fits right in with your Sanity studio!
+#### Fits right in with your Sanity studio

 - Built with the same [UI components Sanity uses](https://www.sanity.io/ui) under the hood
 - Fully responsive and mobile friendly